-A circuit breaker is selected for a particular duty, taking into consideration the following.
+A circuit breaker is selected for a particular duty, taking into consideration the ollowing.

-(a) The normal current it will have to carry

-(b) The amount of current which the supply will feed into the circuit fault, which current the circuit-breaker will have to interrupt without damage to itself.
+- (a) The normal current it will have to carry - (b) The amount of current which the supply will feed into the circuit fault, which arrent the circuit-breaker will have to interrupt without damage to itself.

-The circuit breaker generally has a mechanism which, when in the closed position, holds the contacts together.
+The circuit breaker generally has a mechanism which, when in the closed position, olds the contacts together.
 The contacts are separated when the release mechanism of the circuit breaker is operated by hand or automatically by magnetic means.
-The circuit breaker with magnetic 'tripping' (the term used to indicate the opening of the device) employs a solenoid, which is an air-cooled coil.
-In the hollow of the coil is located an iron cylinder attached to a trip mechanism consisting of a series of pivoted links.
+The circuit reaker with magnetic 'tripping' (the term used to indicate the opening of the device) apploys a solenoid, which is an air-cooled coil.
+In the hollow of the coil is located an concylinder attached to a trip mechanism consisting of a series of pivoted links.
 When the circuit breaker is closed, the main current will pass through the solenoid.
-When the circuit rises above a certain value (due to an overload or a fault), the cylinder moves within the solenoid to cause the attached linkage to collapse and, in turn, separate the circuit-breaker contacts.
+When the recuit rises above a certain value (due to an overload or a fault), the cylinder moves of this the solenoid to cause the attached linkage to collapse and, in turn, separate the recuit-breaker contacts.

-Circuit breakers are used in many installations in place of fuses because of a number of definite advantages.
-First, in the event of an overload or fault all poles of the circuit are positively disconnected.
-The devices are also capable of remote control by push buttons, by under-voltage release coils, or by earth-leakage trip coils.
-The over-current setting of the circuit breakers can be adjusted to suit the load conditions of the circuit to be controlled.
-Time-lag devices can also be introduced so that the time taken for tripping can be delayed because, in some instances, a fault can clear itself, and so avoid the need for a circuit breaker to disconnect not only the faulty circuit, but also other healthy circuits, which may be associated with it.
-The time-lag facility is also useful in motor circuits, to allow the circuit-breaker to stay closed while the motor takes the high initial starting current during the run-up to attain its normal speed.
-After they have tripped, circuit breakers can be closed immediately without loss of time.
-Circuit-breaker contacts separate either in air or in insulating oil.
+Circuit breakers are used in many installations in place of fuses because of a number definite advantages.
+First, in the event of an overload or fault all poles of the circuit positively disconnected.
+The devices are also capable of remote control by push attons, by under-voltage release coils, or by earth-leakage trip coils.
+The over-current atting of the circuit breakers can be adjusted to suit the load conditions of the circuit to controlled.
+Time-lag devices can also be introduced so that the time taken for apping can be delayed because, in some instances, a fault can clear itself, and so avoid a need for a circuit breaker to disconnect not only the faulty circuit, but also other althy circuits, which may be associated with it.
+The time-lag facility is also useful in otor circuits, to allow the circuit-breaker to stay closed while the motor takes the high tial starting current during the run-up to attain its normal speed.
+After they have opped, circuit breakers can be closed immediately without loss of time.
+Circuit-breaker netacts separate either in air or in insulating oil.

-In certain circumstances, circuit breakers must be used with 'back-up' protection, which involves the provision of HBC (high breaking capacity) fuses in the main circuitbreaker circuit.
+In certain circumstances, circuit breakers must be used with 'back-up' protection, ich involves the provision of HBC (high breaking capacity) fuses in the main circuitbreaker circuit.
 In this instance, an extremely heavy over current, such as is caused by a short circuit, is handled by the fuses, to leave the circuit breaker to deal with the over currents caused by overloads